LeonisX/yoda-stories-translation-tool/documents/germany.md

 ![](images/setup/germany.png)

 The text in `Star Wars - Making Magic` has been translated into German.
-Otherwise, the encyclopedia does not differ from the Spanish one, with the exception of the language and links to the home site.
+Otherwise, the encyclopedia does not differ from the Spanish one, except the language and links to the home site.
 The demo version of `Rebel Assault II` is also unique.

 Unnecessary `MAGIC/STATE.RST` file got stuck on the disk.